 Now in general, frugality and pickiness are not bad character traits to have as a small business owner, but sometimes these traits can hold you back.

-In this article, I’d like to discuss some mistakes that my wife and I made early on that stunted our growth back in 2007.
+In this article, I’d like to discuss common small business mistakes that my wife and I made early on that stunted our growth back in 2007.

 The good news is that even though we screwed up majorly, we still cracked the 6 figure profit mark within our first year.